-A. Most benefits, except earnings loss benefits, continue as long as your injury necessitates, regardless of your age.
+A. Most benefits, except earnings loss, continue as long as they’re required by your injury, regardless of your age.
 If you’re injured prior to age 63, your earnings loss benefits will stop when you reach 65.
-If you suffer a work injury at age 63 or older, earnings loss benefits can be paid beyond age 65 but only for a maximum of two years from the date those earnings loss benefits began, provided you’re unable to earn all or part of your earnings because of your injury.
+If you suffer a work injury at age 63 or older, earnings loss benefits can be paid beyond age 65 but only for a maximum of two years from the date those earnings loss benefits begin, provided you’re unable to earn all or part of your earnings because of your injury.

 A. You can still get compensation for as long as you’re medically unable to return to work, or as long as you still lose some earnings because of your injury.
 Earnings loss benefits stop at age 65, except where it’s noted in the Act.